takumimorino/phase-field/README.md

   - ni-superalloy in 9 components system
   - ni-superalloy in 12 components system

-- `functions.py`: Functions.
+- 'functions.py': Functions.
-- `input_files`: Calculation and numerical paramters.
+- 'input_files': Calculation and numerical paramters.
+- 'data_for_figures': Data for figures in the paper.
-- `README.md`: Documentation for the program.
+- 'README.md': Documentation for the program.